jade-hernandez/modal-component/docs/pricing-components-analysis.md

 - Creates a toggle for switching between monthly and annual billing
 - Uses two buttons side by side
 - The active option appears as a secondary button (filled)
-- The inactive option appears as a link
 - Both buttons have minimum width to maintain consistency
 - Both buttons call the same toggle function